PowerCodersOrg/powercoders.org/site/content/student/_index.md

   you are forced to go.

-  We offer you a 13 weeks full time coding bootcamp followed by an 6- to 12-month internship.
-The ultimate goal of Powercoders is the permanent placement of trained refugees in IT-companies and IT-departments.
+  We offer you 13 weeks of full-time coding bootcamp followed by a 6 to 12-month internship.
+The goal of Powercoders is the permanent placement of trained refugees in IT-companies and IT-departments.
 programme:
-  header: Our programme
+  header: Our program
   image: /img/powercoders_graphic_programme_participants.jpg
   text: >-
     **WHAT WE EXPECT**